Robotrousers/Project3_JobsAnalysis/README.md

     - etc

 ### Questions:
+- What Job Category has the highest salary?
-- Are there any specific data science roles that are more prevalent?
+- Are there any trends in salary offered based on company rating?
-- How do these roles differ in terms of salary and location?
-- How does salary vary by experience level
 - Is there a correlation between location and salary range offered?
-- Are there any trends in salary offered based on company rating?
+- Is there a correlation between location and Company Rating

 <br>

 ### Explorations